nopnop2002/esp-idf-smb-client/README.md

 # smbclient
-You can check the SMB services provided by the host below.
+You can check the services provided by the host using smbclient.
 ```
 $ smbclient -L LANDISK-HDL-AA1.local -U admin
 Enter WORKGROUP\admin's password: